 Another business tycoon who leveraged the power of mind training to become an effective leader was Apple’s co-founder, Steve Jobs.
 Jobs practiced Zen meditation techniques to gain better business clarity.

 Apart from the influence of these people, another reason mindfulness is gaining a wider audience is the growing need of business leaders to find a timeout from their busy careers.
 They need a way to stop the world on command, and mindfulness can help with that.

 How to Be a Mindful Leader

 Proper training can enhance your leadership abilities and improve your resilience.
-The following seven mini-habits are a good place to start.
+The following seven habits are a good place to start.

 1. Make time for introspective practice.

 You need a proper space and enough time to carry out a mindful, introspective exercise that will awaken your mental mechanisms.
 The said exercise comes in many forms: journaling, praying, taking long walks, hiking, jogging, doing yoga, and meditating, among others.

 Any activity that lets you center into yourself will help open your inner sense of well-being.
 By developing simple habits like these, you’ll gain clarity to make sound decisions and become more aware of your impact to the world.

 Mindful leaders know how to dwell in the moment and live life as it happens.
 After all, one of the aims of mindfulness is to quiet the mind and see everything as it is.